Kids on the Mend

-In the ‘old’ days, you could walk in any home and find a basket sitting on the floor by a chair in which the woman of the house usually sat.
-In this basket you would find an assortment of needles and thread, a box of buttons, scraps of fabric and a wooden egg.
+In the ‘old’ days, you could walk in any home and find a basket sitting on the floor.
+It was usually by a chair in which the woman of the house usually sat.
+This basket would contain an assortment of needles and thread, a box of buttons, scraps of fabric and a wooden egg.
 Close by, you would probably find another basket filled with clothing or other fabric item.
 In the evenings, the woman would sit, pull out the first item of clothing and look it over carefully.
 From there, she would pull out a needle and some matching thread.
 If the item had a ripped seam, she would sew it closed.
 If there was a hole, she would skillfully attach a fabric patch.
 If a button was missing, she would pull out her button box and replace it.
 She would then carefully fold the clothing item up so it could be worn again.
 If it happened to be a sock that came out of the repair basket, then she would insert that wooden egg into it, and with a larger needle and a piece of thin yarn, she would repair the hole – which is a technique called darning.

 By some stretch of luck, if there were no clothes that needed mending, she would have yet another basket close by that would contain knitting needles, crochet hooks or fabric scraps and needles.
 To while away the evening hours, she would work on a project for future use – maybe a scarf or sweater to keep someone warm during the winter, a baby blanket for a gift, or using a needle and thread to attach those fabric scraps together to create a quilt – a much needed item for the cold winter nights.